CSUFNathen/Portfolio-NathenPaniagua/README.md

 ## Final Thoughts

-Creating this website was a rewarding experience that helped me understand the process of create website and how it is done.
+Creating this website was a rewarding experience that helped me understand the process of creating a website and how it is developed.
 I gained valuable insights into how complex and tedious web development is and the challenges that come with it.